mbogochow/simple-site-framework/README.md

 The following files are automatically loaded into each page in the fluid layout:

-* /public/stylesheets/custom.css
+* /public/stylesheets/custom.scss
 * /public/javascripts/custom.js

 Therefore, anything added to these files will affect each page on the site.

-Alternatively, in place of the `bootstrap-fluid-top` partial you can use the `bootstrap-fluid-top-open` and `bootstrap-fluid-top-close` partials.
+Alternatively, in place of the `basic-page-top` partial you can use the `basic-page-top-open` and `basic-page-top-close` partials.
 Any styles, stylesheets or scripts that you load in between these partials will be loaded into the page.

-In addition, in place of the `bootstrap-fluid-bottom` partial, you can use the `boostrap-fluid-bottom-open` and `boostrap-fluid-bottom-close` partials.
+In addition, in place of the `basic-page-bottom` partial, you can use the `basic-page-bottom-open` and `basic-page-bottom-close` partials.
 This will work the same as the top partial but for scripts which should be loaded at the bottom of the body.

 Using these alternate partials allows for customization on a page-by-page basis.